siddadd/HOGSim2/README.md

  > HoG_Test_Vehicle.exe -i inputDir -o outputDir -m 2 -gt groundtruthDir  (This will run HWPedro)

-Detections are generated in the directory outputDir.
+Detections are generated in the directory Outputs.
 V000.txt registers all detections in a format that can then be used by Piotr Dollar's Pedestrian Detection toolkit for plotting P-R curves.
 See Analysis folder for more details